 Having graduated with a degree in chemistry and picking up a PhD, Lesley spent 20 years working for BP in a number of commercial and technical roles covering the UK, Europe and the USA.
 Specialising in project and programme management Lesley is a qualified six-sigma black belt.
 She brings to ART a set of techniques and tools including process improvement, process design, strategy and change management.

 Lesley comes from a ringing family; being taught by her grandfather as a youngster and ringing with her mother at Earl Shilton in Leicestershire.
 On moving away from home, Lesley rang with both the Durham University and the London University Society of Change Ringers, where she went on to be the society Treasurer and then Ringing Master.
 Lesley rang extensively in London on both tower and hand bells before leaving to work in the bell ringing wildness of France.
 This was the start of a twenty year break from ringing.
-She was attracted back to ringing after hearing a peal being rung in her (normally silent) local tower and now rings regularly at Hanslope and Wicken.
-Within six months she found herself co-opted and elected to be a Ringing Deanery Leader of the North Buck Branch of the ODG; a role in which she has re-discovered her passion for making things happen in the world of bell ringing.
+She was attracted back to ringing after hearing a peal being rung in her (normally silent) local tower and now rings at Hanslope and Wicken.
+Within six months she found herself co-opted and elected to be a Ringing Deanery Leader of the North Buck Branch of the ODG; a role she held for three years.
+She is a member of the ODG Education Committee.

 Taught to ring in Gloucestershire as a teenager, and now living and ringing in Hampshire after spending 40 years in London, Roger has held various posts on committees and as an officer within local ringing societies including Master of the London County Association.
 For a long time Roger was a member of the Central Council of Church Bell Ringers and served on its Ringing Centres, Towers & Belfries, Redundant Bells and Administrative Committees.